 McCarren Park Greenmarket, Union between Driggs and N. 12th streets, Greenpoint (8am-3pm)

 Check with your local Salvation Army thrift store for instructions on donating clothes:

 981 Manhattan Ave.; 718-383-5005

 3718 Nostrand Ave.; 718-648-8930

 Start Your Own Project

-The NYC-based DoSomething.org is one of the largest organizations in the United States that helps young people rock causes they care about.
-Kids older than 12 can join or start their own Do Something Club in their community and take action all year through Do Something's campaigns and their own projects (apply at dosomething.org/clubs).
-You can also apply for a Do Something grant (dosomething.org/grants) to start your own community project—the organization gives out two $500 grants per week.
-For more information, contact Chloe Lee at 212-254-2390 x231 or email@example.com.
+DoSomething.org is one of the largest organizations in the United States that helps young people rock causes they care about.
+Kids ages 12 and older take action all year through Do Something’s campaigns and their own projects (apply here).
+For more information, call 212-254-2390.

 Use Common Cents

 Students in schools across the five boroughs can participate in Penny Harvest, the largest children’s philanthropy in the US, to raise money for different causes, including animal rescue and homelessness.
 Children ages 4-14 have collected pennies and turned them into grants for community organizations.
-They can also complete neighborhood service projects through Penny Harvest.
-For more information, visit commoncents.org or contact Gracie Rifino at 212-736-6437 x114 or firstname.lastname@example.org.
+Volunteers can also complete neighborhood service projects through Penny Harvest.
+For more information on Penny Harvest, visit pennyharvest.org or contact Gracie Rifino at 212-579-0579 or firstname.lastname@example.org.

 Walk for the Cause